 The cities of Blythe and Hephzibah shared a similar growth pattern as the county.
-Between the years 1990 and 2000, Blythe added 418 new residents, and Hephzibah added a total of 1,414 new residents.
-Growth slowed in the following decade.
-Blythe's population netted a total of three (3) new residents and Hephzibah's growth rate declined to 3.38 percent.
+Between the years 1990 and 2000, Blythe added 418 new residents, and Hephzibah added 1,414 new residents.
+Growth slowed in the following decade for both cities.

 Population projections for Augusta-Richmond County and its contained jurisdictions show continuous growth over the next three decades.
 Projections obtained from Augusta-Richmond County indicate a 4.67 percent increase from the year 2020 through 2040 (Table 2.5).
-Using this growth rate staff has projected that Blythe's population will increase by 92 and Hephzibah's population will increase by 600 new residents in 2040.
+Using this growth rate staff has projected that Blythe's population will increase by 92 and Hephzibah's population will increase by 600 new residents by 2040.